 Work Choices is the name for the Howard Government's sweeping IR reforms.
 The laws came into effect in March 2006 and got rid of important conditions and entitlements for Australian workers including: penalty rates, rest breaks and access to unfair dismissal.

-If you need help at work contact the Australian Unions Hotline on 1300 486 466 for free, confidential, advice and assistance.
+If you can't find the answer you're looking for, give us a call on 1300 486 566 for free, confidential, advice and assistance.